-Laser material processing systems are extraordinarily versatile instruments.
-A single ULS system can cut, mark and engrave hundreds of thousands of materials.
+Laser cutting, engraving, and marking systems are extraordinarily versatile instruments.
+A single ULS system can cut, mark, and engrave hundreds of thousands of materials.
 However, there are many instances in which optimal material processing is achieved only with appropriately-selected laser sources.
 Three major considerations drive selection of a laser source for a particular application: Rate of Energy Delivery, Rated Power and Laser Wavelength.
 Each of these considerations is leveraged by Rapid Reconfiguration technology.

 Rate of Energy Delivery